Texas Motorcycle Laws

 - Motor, Serial, or Vehicle Identification Number

-They will also verify that your motorcycle has a saddle for the rider during your inspection.
+During your inspection, they will also verify that your motorcycle has a saddle for the rider.

 Once your motorcycle passes inspection, you will receive an approved certificate that you should place near the rear license plate of your bike.

 If you own a motorcycle in Texas, you must register your motorcycle with the County Tax Assessor-Collector in your county.
-This is where you’ll receive your license plate, which must be attached to your motorcycle at all times.
+This is where you’ll receive your license plate, which must always be attached to your motorcycle.
 On your license plate, you must also include an up-to-date registration sticker.

 What is lane splitting?
 Lane splitting has two meanings.
 One meaning is when a motorcyclist rides in between two striped lanes.
 The other meaning is two motorcyclists riding side-by-side, sharing a single traffic lane.